calaldees/teachingWorkshops/teacherTraining/creativity.md

     * Education takes them into a future you can't grasp
     * All kids have tremendous talents and we squander them
     * Creativity should be treated with the same status as literacy
-    * Nobody knows what god looks like - they will in a minuet
+    * "Nobody knows what god looks like" - "they will in a minuet"
     * We get educated out of creativity
     * (4min before end to 2min before end) Gillion Lyn - "She's a dancer"